strategicdata/pmhc-mds-spec/doc/user-documentation/organisations.rst

 You can assign extra roles to an existing organisational user by following these steps:

-1. Navigate to the organisation users tab at which you wish to add the role.
+1. Navigate to the organisation or suborganisation at which you wish to add the role.
+2. Click on the Users tab
 2. Click the users name
 3. Follow from Step 3 at :ref:`edit_role`.